History of the BRT and BMT: Divisions

 The BMT's predecessor BRT organized the rapid transit lines into two divisions, the Eastern Division and the Southern Division.
 When BMT service began on the Corona and Astoria Lines in 1923, a Queens Division was added.
 When the dual-operated Queens lines were divided between the BMT and IRT in 1949, the Queens Division was dissolved.

 All the lines running to southern Brooklyn, including the Brighton–Franklin Line plus the Broadway Line as far as Queensboro Plaza and the BMT Nassau Street Line as far north as Chambers Street constitute the Southern Division.
-All the rest of the system are the Eastern Division except the Astoria and Flushing Lines, which were the Queens Division.
-The Astoria Line has been part of the Southern Division since 1949, and the Flushing is no longer a BMT Line.
+All the rest of the system is in the Eastern Division except the Astoria and Flushing Lines, which were previously the Queens Division (see above).
+The Astoria Line has been part of the Southern Division since 1949.

 The divisions maintained separate car fleets and maintenance bases, to the extent that some types of cars were assigned only to one division or the other, and common equipment, such as the BMT Standards, were nevertheless divided by car number between the divisions.